innopolis-devops/labs/PYTHON.md

 ## Flask Framework

-Flask Framework is one of the first python frameworks.
+Flask Framework is a python microframework.
+A good Flask example is it is used by LinkedIn and Pinterest.

 Pros:
-1. It is simple
+* It includes a built-in development server, and unit-testing support.
+* It is also fully Unicode-enabled with RESTful request-dispatching and WSGI compliance.
+* Easy to manage due to its size.
+It does not need any tools or libraries.
+Flask will be useful when you want to develop small, simple applications.
+* With it, you can operate your database however you like- using SQLAlchemy or whatever.
+* I have experience working with Flask.

 Cons:
-2. It does not have big functionality
+* Not rich functionality.
+* It has no database abstraction layer or form validation.
+Can be added as extensions.

 ## Linter

-Basic linter - codecov
+Basic linter - GitHub Super-Linter

+I chose it due to the number of steps it takes to be initiated